snap-adu-logo-color

 Additional Utilities: TBD

-(Applies in some situations) Most properties will require a new separate electric meter for the ADU to meet code, and other special electrical requirements may apply.
-Some new construction detached ADUs are required to have solar, though many ADUs are exempt based on size and climate zone (we’ll investigate this for you).
-We’ll also investigate for any additional sewer and water requirements, or plan for septic if necessary.
-Typically we see all these costs ending up between $10-30K based on property specifics.
+(Applies in some situations) Most properties require a separate electric meter for the ADU, and other special electrical requirements may apply.
+Some new detached ADUs are required to have solar, though many are exempt based on size and climate zone.
+We’ll also look for any additional sewer and water requirements, or plan for septic if needed.
+Typically we see all these costs ending up between $15-30K+ depending on property specifics.

 Additional Vertical Building: TBD